 Website 1 and it’s stats:

-As you can see based on these Google Analytics stats, the website here is almost 6 months old.
-It started in early May and I recorded the stats for it until today’s date (11/19/15).
+As you can see based on these Google Analytics stats, the website here is almost 6 months old making it technically be out of the Google sandbox I talked about It started in early May and I recorded the stats for it until today’s date (11/19/15).

 I did nothing on this website in terms of PPC, YouTube videos.
 In fact, I didn’t even socially share it (the other one I did however).
 I just wrote up a few articles for VERY low competition keywords.